adcimon/cheatsheets/cpp/README.md

 [std::future](https://en.cppreference.com/w/cpp/thread/future.html) (C++11) provides a way to access the result of asynchronous operations.

+* `std::future` is used by the consumer/reader of the asynchronous operation.

 ### std::promise

 [std::promise](https://en.cppreference.com/w/cpp/thread/promise.html) (C++11) provides a way to store a value or an exception that is later acquired asynchronously via a `std::future` created by the `std::promise`.

+* `std::promise` is used by the producer/writer of the asynchronous operation.

 ## References